 If you’re interested in setting your business up to accept debit and credit card payments, you’ll be happy to know you can do so in five easy steps.
 While we’ve simplified the process, we hope this step-by-step breakdown makes getting started even easier.

-Today, there are several different payment processors out there to pick from.
+Today, there are several different payment out there to pick from.
 However, it doesn’t take long to figure out which payment processors are worthy of your business.

 As the top credit card processor for small businesses four years in a row, National Processing is a smart choice.
 In addition to a competitive fee structure, they have a full-service in-house team of dedicated associates for customer service, tech support, onboarding, underwriting, and more all under one roof.